dehesa/package-conbini/README.md

 ### Publisher Operators

+-   `retry(on:intervals:)` attempts to recreate a failed subscription with the upstream publisher a given amount of times and waiting the specified number of seconds between failed attempts.

+    ```swift
+    let apiCalls.retry(on: queue, intervals: [0.5, 2, 5])
+    // Same functionality to retry(3), but waiting between attemps 0.5, 2, and 3 seconds after a failed attempt.
+    ```

--   `then` ignores all values and executes the provided publisher once a successful completion is received.
+-   `then(maxDemand:_:)` ignores all values and executes the provided publisher once a successful completion is received.
     <br>If a failed completion is emitted, it is forwarded downstream.

     ```swift